IHeartMedia: 20th century

-In 1999, the company acquired Jacor Communications, a radio corporation based in Cincinnati.
-The company also made an investment in the new satellite radio service XM Satellite Radio, giving it the rights to program a selection of stations on the service (which would be drawn from some of its stations and syndicated output).
+In 1997, Clear Channel expanded and diversified its business, purchasing Eller Media, a billboard media company, led by Karl Eller.

+In 1998, it made its first move outside of the US when it acquired the leading UK outdoor advertising company More Group plc, which was led by Roger Parry; Clear Channel went on to buy many other outdoor advertising, radio broadcasting, and live events companies around the world, which were then re-branded Clear Channel International.
+These included a 51% stake in Clear Media Ltd. in China.
 R. Steven Hicks and Hicks, Muse, Tate & Furst began Capstar Broadcasting in 1996, and a year later had become the largest owner of radio stations in the country, with 243 stations in total.
 In August 1997, Capstar and Hicks, Muse, Tate & Furst announced plans to acquire SFX Broadcasting, with the resulting company owning 314 stations in 79 markets and ranking as the third-largest radio group by income.
 A year later, Chancellor Media Corporation and Capstar Broadcasting Corporation announced a merger that would result in Chancellor Media owning 463 stations in 105 markets when the deal was completed in second quarter 1999.
 Hicks, Muse, Tate & Furst owned 59 percent of Capstar, with 355 stations in 83 markets, and was the largest single owner of Chancellor (which had 108 stations in 22 markets), with 15 percent of the stock.
 Chancellor Media later became AMFM Inc., which was acquired by Clear Channel in a deal announced October 3, 1999, and valued at $17.4 billion.
 The resulting company would own 830 radio stations, 19 television stations, and over 425,000 outdoor displays in 32 countries.

+In 1999, the company acquired Jacor Communications, a radio corporation based in Cincinnati.
+The company also made an investment in the new satellite radio service XM Satellite Radio, giving it the rights to program a selection of stations on the service (which would be drawn from some of its stations and syndicated output).
+On October 4, 1999, Clear Channel announced it would acquire AMFM Inc., the nation's second-largest radio company for $23.5 billion.
+After receiving approval from federal regulators on August 16, 2000, the acquisition was completed on August 30, 2000.

+21st century

 In 2000, Clear Channel acquired Robert F. X. Sillerman's SFX Entertainment, a concert promoter that had focused on consolidation of regional promoters under a national operation.
 In 2005, Clear Channel spun off its entertainment and live events business as Live Nation.